 This is a great boot for backpacking if you value foot support more than ankle stability.
 Because it is phenomenally waterproof, it works great for wet-weather activities with lots of mud and for winter dayhiking.

-At $255, this boot isn't cheap, and we feel there are better boots out there at a similar price.
+This boot isn't cheap, and we feel there are better boots out there at a similar price.

 The Asolo Fugitive is an interesting midweight boot that is built to last.
 The combination of great foot support with a tall but flexible ankle collar will appeal to some folks.
 It's a great boot for folks with strong ankles that carry heavy packs in muddy and snowy conditions.